Updated: Sep 1

-Citrus and cardamom is a classic flavor pairing that makes these muffins fragrant and delicious.
+Citrus and cardamom are a classic flavor pairing that makes these chickpea muffins fragrant and delicious.
 Using pureed chickpeas gives a very moist, tender muffin, because the chickpea starch holds water so well.
 The addition of ground walnuts to the batter creates a hearty nuttiness and adds healthy fats.

 I usually use fresh cardamom pods when I make these muffins.
 If you have never smelled a fresh one, you haven’t experienced this spice’s true aroma.
 It is refreshing and pleasant to the palate.
 It is quite a versatile spice and can go with almost any sweet or savory dish.
 Today cardamom is most popular in Indian, Iranian, Moroccan, and Arab cuisine.
 In traditional Eastern medicine, cardamom has been used to treat a variety of health problems, including heart disease, respiratory ailments, and digestive problems.

 Try these muffins as a healthy start to your morning or make a batch and freeze to have on hand for busy mornings.
 My children love them!
 Let me know what you think of them in the comments below.